Master's in Prevention Science

 - factors related to community and system change initiatives

-A Master's in Prevention Science degree will prepare you for a variety of careers, including as a program and service coordinator, trainer or educator, quality improvement professional, applied researcher or scientist.
+A Master's in Prevention Science degree will prepare you for a variety of careers in program and service coordination, training or education, quality improvement, and applied research.

 Master's degree students who reported being satisfied or very satisfied with the knowledge they gained in their program.